kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson1_Writing_Queries_with_the_UNION_Operator.md

 SELECT
     'HUMAN_RESOURCES' AS BusinessArea,
-    'Average Salary' AS MetricName,
+    'Average BaseSalary' AS MetricName,
-    CAST(AVG(BaseSalary) AS INT) AS CurrentValue,
+    CAST(AVG(e.BaseSalary) AS INT) AS CurrentValue,
     NULL AS PreviousValue,
     NULL AS PercentChange,
-    'Average salary across all active employees' AS Description FROM Employees
+    'Average BaseSalary across all active employees' AS Description FROM Employees
 WHERE IsActive = 1